Skip to main content

 It is reported that the City of Markham purchased liens against a number of parcels within the six-block “site” in a transaction related to unpaid real estate taxes.
 It is not clear, however, that any titles have been transferred.
 It is also reported that annexation of the properties may be a subject of dispute between the cities of Markham and Harvey.

-Illinois EPA and IDPH recommend that anyone who lives in an area with current or former commercial or industrial facilities, and uses a well for their source of drinking water, have their well tested for possible chemical contamination.
+The Illinois EPA and Illinois Department of Public Health (IDPH) recommend that anyone who lives in an area with current or former commercial or industrial facilities, and uses a well for their source of drinking water, have their well tested for possible chemical contamination.

 Who do I talk to about testing my well?